MatinNikoo/aura-widgets/README.md

 * **Rendering** uses PyQt6 with a frameless translucent window, antialiased rounded clipping, a gradient alpha mask for the art fade and a pre blurred drop shadow
 * **GIF playback** uses a custom frame scheduler that follows each frame's own delay, applies the same minimum delay rule browsers use, and scales timing by the chosen speed
 * **Game detection** checks every two seconds whether the foreground window covers the whole monitor, using Win32 calls through `ctypes`
+* **3D chrome text** turns each letter into a height map, works out which way every pixel faces, and shades it like a polished metal reflection with NumPy.
+Each character is rendered once and reused, so updating the time costs almost nothing
 ## Setup

 1. Install [Python 3.12+](https://www.python.org/downloads/) and check **Add python.exe to PATH**